When I was a young Buddhist

 Anyway, we still get the idea, right?

 It’s tough translating Bronze Age wisdom into modern language, I guess.
+And even tougher knowing how to base your life on it, in the complex 21st century.

 P.S.
 Check out my Indian travels for more South Asian fun: Bombay, Goa and Trivandrum.